Contact Us Today (424) 372-3112

 Victim compensation is money sent from the offender to the victim.
 The judge could also order the offender to pay a fine called “general restitution.”
 The money will be sent to the California Victims Compensation Fund.

-The amount the judge will order the offender to pay depends on the on the type crime committed and will normally range from $100 to $10,000.
-The money is primarily designed to provide compensation to victims of violent crime and to help cover the cost of relocation, medical and rehabilitation expenses.
+The amount the judge will order the offender to pay depends on the type of crime committed and will normally range from $100 to $10,000.
+The money is primarily designed to compensate victims of violent crime and to help cover the cost of relocation, medical, and rehabilitation expenses.

-A crime victim is entitled to recover the full amount for “reasonable” expenses or a loss.
-At a defendant's sentencing, the judge will usually order the defendant to pay victim restitution, which will be considered a condition of probation.
+A crime victim is entitled to recover the full amount for “reasonable” expenses or losses.
+At a defendant's sentencing, the judge usually orders the defendant to pay the victim restitution, which is considered a condition of probation.

 The court will schedule a future date for a restitution hearing to determine the amount the defendant will owe the victim.
 It should be noted that some criminal charges against the defendant might be dropped as part of the plea agreement.

-In such cases, the court will accept a Harvey Waiver from defendant for the victim to recover restitution as a sentence for a dropped criminal charge.
-A Harvey Waiver entitles a victim of crime to get restitution for any dismissed count connected to the case.
+In such cases, the court will accept a Harvey Waiver from the defendant, allowing the victim to recover restitution as a sentence for a dropped criminal charge.
+A Harvey Waiver is a legal agreement that entitles a victim of a crime to get restitution for any dismissed count connected to the case.
+This waiver ensures that the victim is not left uncompensated due to dropped charges.

-Crime victims can still collect restitution from defendant even in a situation where they might have the reimbursement from an insurance company, but it will be deducted from defendant's restitution obligation.
+Crime victims can still collect restitution from the defendant, even if they have insurance reimbursement.
+This support is designed to empower victims, although the insurance reimbursement will be deducted from the defendant's restitution obligation.

-If the amount of restitution is not known at sentencing, the victim and defendant will come back to court later to address restitution issues.
-The prosecutor is normally responsible for communicating with the victim on their restitution claims.
-The final amount will be decided at a restitution hearing, but the victim could amend the amount later if there were more losses discovered later.
+If the amount of restitution is not known at sentencing, the victim and defendant will return to court later to address restitution issues.
+The prosecutor is primarily responsible for communicating with the victim on their restitution claims, ensuring they are supported and informed throughout the process.
+The final amount will be decided at a restitution hearing, but the victim could amend the amount later if more losses are discovered.

 Victim Restitution Hearing

-As stated, in situations where the victim doesn't know the amount of their losses at defendant's sentencing, or if defendant decides to challenge the amount ordered, the court will then hold a victim restitution hearing.
+As stated, in situations where the victim doesn't know the amount of their losses at the defendant's sentencing or if the defendant decides to challenge the amount ordered, the court will then hold a victim restitution hearing.

-It's the victim that has the burden of proof to show the defendant's conduct caused their losses.
-They must be able to prove the behavior was a significant factor for their loss and that the claimed expenses are in fact legitimate.
+The victim has the burden of proof to show that the defendant's conduct caused their losses.
+They must be able to prove that the behavior was a significant factor in their loss and that the claimed expenses are, in fact, legitimate.

-As stated, common victim losses include medical bills, lost wages from work, and cost to repair or replace their property.
-Typically, a victim can prove their losses by giving the court statements and other types of documentation verifying claimed losses.
+As stated, common victim losses include medical bills, lost wages from work, and the cost of repairing or replacing their property.
+Typically, a victim can prove their losses by giving court statements and other types of documentation verifying claimed losses.
 This stand of proof is commonly known as a “preponderance of the evidence,” meaning it's more likely than not.

 Payment of Victim Restitution

-In some cases, the court could order defendant to make the payments directly to the probation department, who will then send the money to the victim.
-In cases where the order restitution is a large amount, the court could allow defendant to make monthly payments throughout the entire period of their probation.
+In some cases, the court could order the defendant to make the payments directly to the probation department, which will then send the money to the victim.
+In cases where the order restitution is a large amount, the court could allow the defendant to make monthly payments throughout the entire period of their probation.

-In cases where defendant fails to pay court ordered restitution, then the victim could inform the prosecutor who will then make the court aware of the situation.
+In cases where the defendant fails to pay court-ordered restitution, the victim could inform the prosecutor, who will then make the court aware of the situation.
 The court might issue a violation of probation and schedule a probation violation hearing.
-If it's determined there was a willful failure to pay victim restitution, it could result in addition penalties, such as some time in jail.
+If it's determined there was a willful failure to pay victim restitution, it could result in additional penalties, such as some time in jail.
+This underscores the seriousness of the obligation to pay victim restitution.

-If defendant doesn't have the money to pay the restitution, the court could schedule an ability to pay hearing.
+If the defendant doesn't have the money to pay the restitution, the court could schedule an ability-to-pay hearing.

-If the defendant make claims they don't have the funds to pay restitution, the court could even order them to find employment.
-The court might also extend defendant's probation period to ensure the victim receives full compensation.
+If the defendant makes claims they don't have the funds to pay restitution, the court could even order them to find employment.
+The court might also extend the defendant's probation period to ensure the victim receives full compensation.

 Contact Cron, Israels & Stark for Help

-If you were charged with a crime that may involve victim restitution, or you were already order to pay restitution, call our Los Angeles criminal defense lawyers to review the details and options.
+If you were charged with a crime that may involve victim restitution, or you were already ordered to pay restitution, call our Los Angeles criminal defense lawyers to review the details and options.

 We have decades of combined experience in criminal law and know how to obtain the most favorable outcome on your criminal case.
 It might be possible to reach some type of civil compromise on your case.
 We serve clients throughout Southern California, including the San Fernando Valley.